Chart Color Schemes

 Educational outcomes in Deer Park fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has lower university qualification rates at 23.6% compared to the Greater Melbourne average of 37.0%.
+The area's university qualification rate is 23.6%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 17.2%, followed by postgraduate qualifications (4.9%) and graduate diplomas (1.5%).
-Vocational credentials are held by 28.7% of residents aged 15+, including advanced diplomas (10.3%) and certificates (18.4%).
-Educational participation is high, with 32.9% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 28.7% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (18.4%).
+Educational participation is high, with 32.9% of residents currently enrolled in formal education, comprising 11.5% in primary, 7.7% in secondary, and 5.1% in tertiary education.

 Frequently Asked Questions - Education